Christian Oswald

 Work in progress

-“Common enemies make strange bedfellows: Peacekeeping presence and inter-rebel dynamics in civil war” with Christoph Dworschak and Marcella Morris
+“Common enemies make strange bedfellows: Peacekeeping presence and inter-rebel dynamics in civil war” with Christoph Dworschak, Jenniina Kotajoki, and Marcella Morris

 “Outsourcing war: The strategic logic behind choosing pro-government militias or private military contractors” with Nadine O’Shea